HenningUe/iphoto-downloader/README.md

-# 📸 iCloud Photo Sync Workspace
+# 📸 iPhoto Downloader Workspace

-A uv monorepo workspace for iCloud photo synchronization tools and utilities.
+A uv monorepo workspace for iCloud photo download tools and utilities.

 ## ✨ Features